Trailblazer-Analytics/SQL-Analyst-Pack/tools_and_resources/README.md

 ---

-**💡 Pro Tip:** These snippets are starting points - always adapt them to your specific business context and data structure!
+**Pro Tip:** These snippets are starting points—always adapt them to your specific business context and data structure!